telosnetwork/telos-decide/README.md

     The Trail Voting Platform boasts an extensive set of voting methods and customization options.
 Voting Methods available include: `1acct1vote`, `1tokennvote`, `1token1vote`, `1tsquare1v`, `quadratic`, and `ranked`.
 For more information on the different voting methods and how they are used see the `Voting Methods` section of the [Trail Developer Guide](docs/DeveloperGuide.md).

-* `Custom Token Registries`
+* `Custom Token Treasuries`

-    Any user on the Telos Blockchain Network may create a custom token registry that automatically inherits Trail's entire suite of voting services.
+    Any user on the Telos Blockchain Network may create a custom token treasury that automatically inherits Trail's entire suite of voting services.
 These registries can also be customized to allow or disallow specific behaviors like transferring, burning, staking, or reclaiming of tokens.

 * `Committee Management Tools`

-    Trail offers a suite of committee creation and management tools that are available as a free service to any active token registry and its voters.
+    Trail offers a suite of committee creation and management tools that are available as a free service to any active token treasury and its voters.
 Developers can also hook their external smart contracts into Trail's committee tools to enable complete on-chain management of committees and their members.

 * `Traceable Vote Integrity`